New Homes For South Park

 New homes are coming to South Park!

-Through the Affordable Home Development Program, the City of Houston will contribute a forgivable loan of $5,602,794.00 from the Uptown TIRZ Series 2021 Affordable Homes Funds to finance the infrastructure for the mixed-income development.
+Through the Affordable Home Development Program (AHDP), the City of Houston will contribute a forgivable loan of $5,602,794.00 in Uptown TIRZ Series 2021 Affordable Homes Funds to finance the acquisition and infrastructure for the development.

 About South Park

-South Park is located in Houston’s southside with borders on Loop 610 to the North, Sims Bayou on the South, Mykawa Road on the east and local streets that zig-zag west of Martin Luther King Boulevard.
+South Park is in Houston’s southside, bordered by Loop 610 to the North, Sims Bayou to the South, Mykawa Road to the East, and local streets west of Martin-Luther King Boulevard.
 South Park is a series of tract-home subdivisions developed along South Park Boulevard during the 1950s.
 The oldest subdivision consists of small frame homes on streets named for World War II battles that the original homebuyers, many of whom were returning veterans, knew from personal experience.

 Please visit the Superneighborhood 72 – South Park page to learn more.